PachV/Lister/README.md

 I wanted a listing program that doesn't require the internet to track what I have been listing online, everything is saved locally.

 I also wanted to work with data and files in python since it is easier than C.

+# Disclaimer
+I am still learning git, you will see some weird changes